Are you sure your mitochondria are happy?

 Second, we need social interaction that cuts Alzheimer’s risk by twofold especially when we enter adulthood.

-Good health is our foundation, no question, no argument.
+Good health is our foundation, no question about it.

 My friend was physically healthy and active but she was still missing the quality of life.

-Our quality of life is our mind, our thinking, our perception about life.
+Our quality of life is based on healthy mind, healthy thinking, and our perception about it.

-Quality of life means stopping whining, stopping worrying, stopping complaining, and stopping regretting.
+Quality of life means stopping whining, worrying, complaining, and regretting.

-Quality of life is spending quality time with family and quality friends, one more time quality friends, please know the difference between friends and quality friends.
+It is spending quality time with family and quality friends, one more time quality friends.
+We have to know the difference between friends and quality friends.

-Quality of life means giving, connecting, and sharing our honest and intimate emotions.
+Quality life means giving, connecting, and sharing our honest and intimate emotions.

 Just think about when you can not share your intimate emotions with your dying parents as a son or daughter, what does it feel like?